marcoacostacarrion/marcoacostacarrion.github.io/_pages/about.md

 WELCOME
 ======
-I am a third-year Ph.D. student in Economics at Indiana University.
-My research interests are in education with an approach on industrial organization.
-Prior to graduate school, I worked in the Central Bank of Mexico in the System of Payments and Economic Research Directorate where I specialized in inflation.
+I am a PhD candidate in Economics at Indiana University.
+My research interests are in education economics and industrial organization.
+My research focuses on policies that impact effort, school value-added, and welfare.
+My Job Market Paper studies the impact of elite school eligibility on student effort in the high school centralized assignment system in the Metropolitan Area of Mexico City.
+Prior to graduate school, I worked at the Central Bank of Mexico, specializing in inflation and labor markets.

 CONTACT INFORMATION
 ======